A weekly column by Roger A. Baylor.

 The worst of it was sitting alone in my room, cross-legged on the cold tile floor, and experiencing the devastating frustration of knowing that I was far too young to properly drink my way through the rampant disappointment.

-Santa’s unused cookies and milk were the best I could do, and then, as now, I detest milk.
+Santa’s unused cookies and milk were the best I could do, and then, as now, I udderly DETEST milk.

-Upon returning stateside in 1992, there was a brief break, and then I went back into the food and drink business, where I’ve been ever since, and will remain until someone pays me to leave.
+Upon returning stateside in 1992, there was a brief break, and then I went back into the food and drink business, where I’ve been, left, and remain, ever since (until someone pays me to leave, that is).

 Remind me to check my stocking for a money order, will you?